AyoubMaimmadi/Audieyes/README.md

 ### Flexibility and Agnosticism

 -   **MLflow** allows you to work with various machine learning libraries, not just TensorFlow.
-This flexibility enables seamless integration of models from different frameworks, essential for combining image captioning and temporal modeling in your project.
+This flexibility enables seamless integration of models from different frameworks, essential for combining image captioning and temporal modeling in our project.

 ### Experiment Tracking and Model Versioning